Shenzhou 13: Interaction with American students

 On 10 April 2022, at 3:00 AM China Standard Time (9 April, 19:00 UTC), a special question-and-answer session between the crew of Shenzhou 13 and American students was held at the Chinese Embassy in the U.S. in Washington, D.C., hosted by Chinese Ambassador to the U.S. Qin Gang.
 During the event, a pre-recorded message from SpaceX CEO Elon Musk was also played, expressing his wishes for further international cooperation in space in the future.

 Return

 Shenzhou 13 undocked from Tiangong on 15 April 2022 at 16:44 UTC, and landed nine hours later on 16 April at the Dongfeng landing site in the Gobi Desert in Inner Mongolia at 01:56 UTC.

 Crew

 Zhai Zhigang previously flew on Shenzhou 7.
+As the commander, he was responsible for completing the mission objectives, supervising mission operations and serving as the lead spacewalks.

 Wang Yaping, the first woman to visit the Tiangong space station and the first Chinese woman to fly to space twice, previously flew on Shenzhou 10.
+She will hold a new responsibility, serving as the backup pilot and conducting mission specific duties.